szczys/okay-to-wake-clock/readme.md

 An ESP8266-based light clock using WS2812 LEDs for:

 * Red during sleep time (overnight)
-* Yellow when wake time is approaching
+* Blue when wake time is approaching
 * Green when it's time to get up
 * Off during the day